Welcome to Enterprise Risk Management at Purdue

 - ERM Resource Team

 The value of Purdue's ERM model aids leaders in making coordinated and calculated strategic and operational decisions.
 ERM, simply defined, includes the methods and processes used to manage risks and seize opportunities related to strategic and operational initiatives.
 Risks are those uncertainties that must be understood in order to execute strategies and achieve objectives.
-The Purdue model recognizes that management (campuses, colleges or schools, and departments) is responsible for ERM.
+Risk level definitions are on the Assessment tab.

 - enable all decision makers, including the Board of Trustees, faculty, management, operational staff, and others